labicon/ros2_turtlebot_icon/README.md

 You should be able to see topics published under the name of `oogway` or `miriel` you have turned the Turtlebots on.

-## Check battery status
-For example, to check oogway's battery, do: `ros2 topic echo /oogway/battery_state`.
-Messages will take a while to show up.

-## Drive your Turtlebots
-For example, if you want to drive `oogway`:
-`ros2 run teleop_twist_keyboard teleop_twist_keyboard --ros-args --remap cmd_vel:=oogway/cmd_vel`.

 ## How to SSH into Turtlebots
 Both our Turtlebots are connected to "iconlab-5G" wifi using "discovery server" mode.
 First connect your PC to the same wifi.